 task.run() # Result: 42

-To set a default agent for a flow, use the agents parameter when decorating your flow function:
+You can also set a default agent for a specific flow. by using its default_agent parameter when decorating your flow function or creating the flow object.

 import controlflow as cf